molmod/psiflow/docs/examples.md

     from psiflow.models import NequIPModel, NequIPConfig
     from psiflow.reference import CP2KReference
     from psiflow.data import FlowAtoms, Dataset
-    from psiflow.sampling import DynamicWalker, PlumedBias
+    from psiflow.sampling import BiasedDynamicWalker, PlumedBias
-    from psiflow.generator import Generator
-    from psiflow.state import load_state            # necessary for restart
-    from psiflow.wandb_utils import WandBLogger     # takes care of W&B logging
+    from psiflow.state import load_state        # necessary for restarting a run from psiflow.wandb_utils import WandBLogger # takes care of W&B logging
     ```
     Helper functions that were defined in previous examples are not repeated
     here -- see the Python file on Github for a complete script.

     The `get_bias()` helper function defines the metadynamics bias settings
-    that are used during the phase space exploration by the walkers/generators.
+    that are used during the phase space exploration by the walkers.
     ```py
     def get_bias():
         plumed_input = """